LuanKrzyzaniak/machine-learning-study/annotations.md

 ## Machine Learning Annotations
-Luan Alecxander Krzyzaniak - 2023
+Luan Alecxander Krzyzaniak

 Applications of machine learning include problems where the decision logic bypass human capability or demand too much work to manually build and mantain.
-Some of these problems include face, handwriting or even tumors recognition.
-In these cases, it's difficult for the human mind to identify clear rules to the patterns and manually translate them to a algorithm; and that's where machine learning comes in hand. <br>
+Some of these problems include face, handwriting or even medical conditions recognition.
+In these cases, it's difficult for the human mind to identify clear rules or patterns and manually translate them to a algorithm, and that's where machine learning comes in hand. <br>
 Of course, it doensn't mean that we can't apply machine learning to more basic problems.

+#### ✏️ General concepts - introduction slides

 A general structure for a machine learning algorithm: <br>
 **Representation** - this step is where you build your T dataset.
 Here, you'll decide how to see and organize your data.
 You can organize it individualy, or in tables, for example. <br>
 **Evaluation** - Using an evaluation function, this step consists of ranking the effetiveness of an algorithm.
 It's used in oriented trainings, so you know how well your learner treated the data and how you need to adjust it.
 Accuracy and squared error are some metrics.<br>
 **Optimization** - That's where you find the best learner and research/apply modifications to improve it.
 Greedy search and gradient descent are some techniques.

 **Training and test sets:** to avoid creating a bias in the pattern recognition, it's important to have a separate set of data for tests.
-If we test our machines with the same (or part of the) training data, we risk it struggling with different patterns of data in real applications.
+If we test our machines with the same (or part of the) training data, we risk it struggling with different patterns of data in real applications

 **Overfitting:** when your model cannot properly generalize, and become too accustomed to the training dataset.
-In this case, the accuracy ratings become imprecise, as the model fails when presented with new data.<br>
-It can happen when your dataset is too small, has a lot of noisy data (irrelevant data), trains for too long with the same dataset, or the model is so complex that the model learn the noisy data. <br>
+In this case, the accuracy ratings become imprecise, as the model fails when presented with new data.This can happen when your dataset is too small, has a lot of noisy data (irrelevant data), trains for too long with the same dataset, or the model is so complex that the model learn the noisy data. <br>
 **Underfitting:** Every model that cannot properly identify what it's supposed to is classified as underfitting.

 **Oriented training:** we provide data and expected results to the machine.
-In this type of training, data quality becomes of upmost importance, given that the performance of the pattern recognition depends on it.
+In this type of training, data quality becomes of upmost importance, given that the performance of the pattern recognition depends on it. <br>
+**Unoriented training:** it's used when we cannot determine an expected output, either because we don't know its contents or size.
+An example include grouping social media users by their media consumption: in this case, we don't know what media categories we're dealing with, so we cannot provide a precise output.

+#### 📘 Introduction for machine learning with python

+**Why Python?** Python is a general-use language that's easy to use and include a variety of useful features and libraries.
+It has support for object-oriented programming, web applications and GUI design, as well as various libraries for data treatment that allow us to model over any type of data, be it image, text, or value.
+Also, Python supports some script languages, which allow us to quickly interact with our code via terminal or other tools. <br>
+**scikit-learn** is the most used Python library for machine learning.
+User guide: <https://scikit-learn.org/stable/user_guide.html>

-### Questions
+#### ❔ Questions

-*EVALUATION STEP: how does this apply to unoriented training?*
+*EVALUATION STEP: how does this apply to unoriented training?
+Do i need to evalueate it manually, since i don't have an example output?*

-### References
+#### 🗒️ References

 C. Müller, Andreas; Guido, Sarah.
 Introduction to Machine Learning with Python: a guide for data scientists.
 First edition.
 USA: O'Reilly, 2017.